 Andrey Mironov – Soviet Ostap Bender

-Andrey Mironov was a brilliant Soviet film and theater actor.
-He played title roles in some of the most popular Soviet films, such as Diamond Arm (1969), Beware of the Car (1966), Twelve Chairs (1977) and many others.
+Andrey Mironov was a cult Soviet film and theater actor.
+He played title roles in some of the most popular Soviet films, including Diamond Arm (1969), Beware of the Car (1966), Twelve Chairs (1977) and many others.

-Andrey was born March 8, 1941 in Moscow into a family of actors.
-His mother was eccentric and colorful actress Maria Mironova and father, wonderful actor Alexander Menaker.
+The boy was born on March 8, 1941 in Moscow into the family of actors.
+His mother was eccentric and colorful actress Maria Mironova and his father was wonderful actor Alexander Menaker.
 Comedy duo Mironova – Menaker was very successful.

 They say, Mironov was born on stage.
-Maria Mironova’s contractions began during the performance and she was moved to the hospital.
+Maria Mironova started to give birth during the performance and was moved to the hospital.

 Parents wanted Andrey to become a diplomat, but the boy fell in love with theater.